Tell me how you breathe and I will tell you how you feel

 *Having said this, I sometimes use conscious mouth breathing (only a few and only for those free of anxiety) to shock and awaken the body if we feel a bit disconnected.

 – if you breathe through your nose but too shallow or too loud

-As with the mouth, we need to give the time so the exchange can happen, but also to allow as much oxygen as the body needs to get in.
-With a slower pace of inhalation, you will get more oxygen, then we can focus on pushing that oxygen as low as we can (“belly” or diaphragm breathing helps us reach the bottom of the lungs), as soft (without creating tension in the muscles), and as silent as possible (so the brain thinks we are safe and can relax).
+As with the mouth, we need to allow time for the exchange to happen, but also to allow the right amount of oxygen the body needs to get in: we need to know what’s the right quantity for our own unique body, instead of bringing just too much in (tip – Nasal breathing can help you filter the quantity too.)
+With a slower pace of inhalation of oxygen, we can then focus on bringing that oxygen as low as we can (“belly” or diaphragm breathing helps us reach the bottom of the lungs), as soft (without creating tension in the muscles), and as silent as possible (so the brain thinks we are safe and can relax).

 – if your inhalation is longer than exhalation or vice versa

 It is important to observe this and change it depending on our needs.
 Do you want to bring Balance?
 Even/balanced inhalations and exhalations will do: You can start counting to 4 when breathing in, and to 4 when breathing out.
 Then increase gradually to 6 or 8.